GeoEye-2 Earth Observation Satellite, United States of America

 GeoEye-2 will render high resolution images to execute online mapping, disaster evaluation and relief, environmental supervision and land management missions.
 The spacecraft will offer accurate geospatial intelligence data to assist the military and decision makers in maintaining national security.

-GeoEye-2 is being developed under the National Geospatial-Intelligence Agency's EnhancedView Commercial Imagery Program.
-The programme was initiated to meet the geospatial intelligence requirements of the intelligence community and the Department of Defense.
+GeoEye-2 is being developed under the National Geospatial-Intelligence Agency’s EnhancedView Commercial Imagery Program.
+The program was initiated to meet the geospatial intelligence requirements of the intelligence community and the Department of Defense.

 The remaining $337m will be spent on the development and launch of GeoEye-2 along with ground station.
 The agency will release one-third of its contribution in GeoEye-2 in 2012 and the remaining after the spacecraft becomes operational in 2013.